metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `host` (String) Deprecated: use 'url' instead
 - `icon` (String) Icon for overwriting default icon on the dashboard
 - `labels` (Map of String) Labels for the check
-- `metrics` (Attributes List) Metrics to expose from check.https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--prometheus--metrics))
+- `metrics` (Attributes List) Metrics to expose from check. https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--prometheus--metrics))
 - `namespace` (String) Namespace to insert the check into, if different to the namespace the canary is defined, e.g.
 - `ntlm` (Boolean)
 - `ntlmv2` (Boolean)
 - `oauth` (Attributes) (see [below for nested schema](#nestedatt--spec--prometheus--oauth))
 - `password` (Attributes) (see [below for nested schema](#nestedatt--spec--prometheus--password))
-- `relationships` (Attributes) Relationships defines a way to link the check results to components and configsusing lookup expressions. (see [below for nested schema](#nestedatt--spec--prometheus--relationships))
+- `relationships` (Attributes) Relationships defines a way to link the check results to components and configs using lookup expressions. (see [below for nested schema](#nestedatt--spec--prometheus--relationships))
 - `test` (Attributes) (see [below for nested schema](#nestedatt--spec--prometheus--test))
 - `tls` (Attributes) (see [below for nested schema](#nestedatt--spec--prometheus--tls))
 - `transform` (Attributes) (see [below for nested schema](#nestedatt--spec--prometheus--transform))